Rudolf Bultmann: Background

 Bultmann was born on 20 August 1884 in Wiefelstede, Oldenburg, the son of Arthur Kennedy Bultmann, a Lutheran minister.
 He did his Abitur at the Altes Gymnasium in the city of Oldenburg, and studied theology at Tübingen.
 After three terms Bultmann went to the University of Berlin for two terms, and finally to Marburg for two more terms.
 He received his degree in 1910 from Marburg with a dissertation on the Epistles of St Paul written under the supervision of Johannes Weiss.
 He also studied under Hermann Gunkel and Wilhelm Heitmüller.
 After submitting a habilitation two years later, he became a lecturer on the New Testament at Marburg.

 Bultmann married Helene Feldmann on 6 August 1917.
-The couple had three daughters.
+The couple had three daughters, including librarian Antje Bultmann Lemke.
 Bultmann's wife died in 1973.

 After brief lectureships at Breslau and Giessen, Bultmann returned to Marburg in 1921 as a full professor, and stayed there until his retirement in 1951.
 His doctoral students included Hans Jonas, Ernst Käsemann, Günther Bornkamm, Helmut Koester, and Ernst Fuchs.
 He also taught Hannah Arendt.
 From autumn 1944 until the end of the Second World War in 1945 he took into his family Uta Ranke-Heinemann, who had fled the bombs and destruction in Essen.

 Bultmann became friends with Martin Heidegger who taught at Marburg for five years.
 Heidegger's views on existentialism had an influence on Bultmann's thinking.
 What arose from this friendship was a "sort of comradery" grounded on an active and open dialogue between Bultmann and Heidegger from 1923 to 1928.
 However, Bultmann himself stated that his views could not simply be reduced to thinking in Heideggerian categories, in that "the New Testament is not a doctrine about our nature, about our authentic existence as human beings, but a proclamation of this liberating act of God."